sargonas/meshcord/README.md

 - Receives packets in real-time as they arrive
 - Requires physical USB connection to the device
 - Single radio per instance
+- **Built-in resilience**: Automatic error recovery and connection health monitoring

 **HTTP Connection Notes:**
 - Polls the device's web API for new messages
 - API only holds one message at a time, so some messages may be missed with slow polling
 - Can monitor multiple radios from one instance
 - Works over network/WiFi connections

+*\*Serial reliability note: While the underlying serial connection can experience occasional data corruption and protocol errors (common with USB/serial communications), Meshcord includes robust error handling that automatically recovers from these issues.
+You may see occasional parsing errors in the logs, but these are safely handled and do not affect message forwarding.*

 If you must use HTTP, optimize with:
 ```bash